 The availability of observable inputs varies by instrument.
 In situations where fair value is based on internally developed pricing models or inputs that are unobservable in the market, the determination of fair value requires more judgment.
 The degree of judgment exercised by the Company in determining fair value is typically greatest for instruments categorized in Level 3.
-In many instances, valuation inputs used to measure fair value fall into different levels of the fair value hierarchy.
+In many instances, valuation inputs used to measure fair value fail into different levels of the fair value hierarchy.
 The category level in the fair value hierarchy is determined based on the lowest level input that is significant to the fair value measurement in its entirety.
 The Company uses prices and inputs that are current as of the measurement date, including during periods of market disruption.
 In periods of market disruption, the ability to observe prices and inputs may be reduced for many instruments.

 The Company is responsible for the determination of fair value and the supporting assumptions and methodologies.
 The Company gains assurance that assets and liabilities are appropriately valued through the execution of various processes and controls designed to ensure the overall reasonableness and consistent application of valuation methodologies, including inputs and assumptions, and compliance with accounting standards.
 For fair values received from third parties or internally estimated, the Company's processes and controls are designed to ensure that the valuation methodologies are appropriate and consistently applied, the inputs and assumptions are reasonable and consistent with the objective of determining fair value, and the fair values are accurately recorded.
 For example, on a continuing basis, the Company assesses the reasonableness of individual fair values that have stale security prices or that exceed certain thresholds as compared to previous fair values received from valuation service providers or brokers or derived from internal models.
-The Company performs procedures to understand and assess the methodologies, processes and controls of valuation service providers.
-In addition, the Company walidate the reasonableness of fair values by comparing information obtained from valuation service providers or brokers to other third party valuation sources for selected securities.
+The Company may validate the reasonableness of fair values by comparing information obtained from valuation service providers or brokers to other third party valuation sources for selected securities.
 The Company performs ongoing price validation procedures such as back-testing of actual sales, which corroborate the various inputs used in internal models to market observable data.
 When fair value determinations are expected to be more variable, the Company validates them through reviews by members of management who have relevant expertise and who are independent of those charged with executing investment transactions.